Singapore

 NDC target against fair share:

-Sector coverage Economy-wide Unchanged Unchanged
+Sector coverage Economy-wide Economy-wide Economy-wide

-Separate target for LULUCF No Unchanged Unchanged
+Separate target for LULUCF No No No

-** Before September 2021, all CAT ratings were based exclusively on fair share and only assessed a country’s target.
+* Before September 2021, all CAT ratings were based exclusively on fair share and only assessed a country’s target

 Net zero and other long-term target(s)

-Singapore has committed to net zero GHG emissions by 2050 as part of its Long-Term Low Emissions Development Strategy (LT-LEDS) (National Climate Change Secretariat, 2020, 2022a).
+Singapore has committed to net zero GHG emissions by 2050 as part of its Long-Term Low Emissions Development Strategy (LT-LEDS) (National Climate Change Secretariat, 2020, 2022).
 In its initial Strategy, submitted in 2020, it had set the target year as ‘as soon as viable in the second half of the century’ (National Climate Change Secretariat, 2020).
 It amended the target year in its 2022 addendum to the strategy, bringing it forward to 2050.

 Our full net zero target analysis is here.